 When do I decide what design I want on my watch?

 When you submit your order, please be sure to select the letter of the design you want.
-You can see all the options by looking in the Options page.
+You can see all the options by looking at the related post in the Options page.

 How long will it take to get my watch?